Family in Tesla road rage case wants Edgewater police off of the case

 Edgewater police Chief Eric Sonstegard told The Denver Gazette that the force hopes to have some public information regarding the case in the next two-three weeks.
 Until then, Beltrone advised Frequez' family to stay in touch with Sontegard and assured them that his door would be open to them.

-In an unrelated development, the Jefferson County's top prosecutor asked the state for help in investigating the Edgewater Police Department in a June patterns and practices letter sent to Phil Weiser's office.
+In an unrelated development, the Jefferson County's top prosecutor asked the state for help in investigating the Edgewater Police Department in a June patterns and practices letter sent to Attorney General Phil Weiser's office.

-Jefferson County District Attorney Alexis King said that she found five instances in 2016 when officers "had questionable authority to engage with a suspect and make arrests."That includes an internal culture “fraught with bullying, retaliation and bending the rules,” King said, in a statement.
+Jefferson County District Attorney Alexis King said that she found five instances in 2016 when officers "had questionable authority to engage with a suspect and make arrests.

+"That includes an internal culture “fraught with bullying, retaliation and bending the rules,” King said in a statement.